Best Website Speed Test Tools For Your Site

 Google is clearly king when it comes to online search, which means that heeding its advice when dealing with your page speeds is a smart idea.
 Fortunately, Google PageSpeed Insights is a standout and comprehensive tool, for both mobile and desktop sites.

 For example, you can check out metrics such as page load distributions, which are color-coded based on their speeds.
-There’s also a slew of recommendations on how to improve your site’s performance.
+There’s also a slew of recommendations on how to improve your WordPress site’s performance.
 We’d say that, since this is a Google-developed tool, you should definitely pay attention to (and act upon) those recommendations when possible.

 - Pros: This could be considered an ‘official’ guide to better search rankings, as far as speed is concerned.